top of page

 BIOGRAPHY

-Mr. Klefstad has worked with acclaimed conductors that include Manfred Honeck, Kurt Masur, Keith Lockhart, Jorge Mester, Kenneth Kiesler, and composers Steve Reich, Jennifer Higdon, Roberto Sierra, and Samuel Jones, among others.
+Klefstad has worked with acclaimed conductors and composers that include Manfred Honeck, Kurt Masur, Robert Moody, Keith Lockhart, Jorge Mester, Kenneth Kiesler, Steve Reich, Diane Wittry, Jennifer Higdon, Roberto Sierra, and Samuel Jones, among many others.

-Raised in rural North Dakota, Mr. Klefstad holds a Bachelor of Music degree from Concordia College (Moorhead, MN), a Master of Music degree from James Madison University, and a Master of Arts degree from Case Western Reserve University.
-In the Fall of 2020 he received a Doctorate in orchestral conducting from the Schulich School of Music at McGill University, where he studied with Alexis Hauser and Guillaume Bourgogne.
-He resides in Pittsburgh with his husband, Ryan, and Boston-Terrier, Molly.
+Raised in rural North Dakota, Klefstad holds degrees from Concordia College (Moorhead, MN), James Madison University, Case Western Reserve University, and École de musique Schulich—Université McGill, where he studied conducting with Alexis Hauser and Guillaume Bourgogne.
+He resides outside of Pittsburgh with his husband, Ryan, and Boston-Terrier, Molly.

 bottom of page